toughahtough-ux/valentine/README.md

         secretAnswer: "I don't like you, I love you! ❤️"  // Hidden message },
     second: {
-        text: "How much do you love me?",          // Second question
+        text: "How much do you think I love you?",          // Second question
         startText: "This much!",                   // Text before percentage
         nextBtn: "Next ❤️"                         // Next button text },
     third: {
-        text: "Will you be my Valentine...?",      // Final question
+        text: "Will you go on a date with me...?",      // Final question
         yesBtn: "Yes!",                            // Yes button text
         noBtn: "No"                                // No button text
     }